 Scholarly Commons Citation

 Lazarus, Richard J., "Environmental Law After Katrina: Reforming Environmental Law by Reforming Environmental Lawmaking" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 529.
+529.